shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 Duality in Minkowski space
 --------------------------

-k-vectors
+k--vectors
-'''''''''
+''''''''''

 .. {{{

-With this, we can conclude and fully determine the Hodge dual of all k-vectors in Minkowski space:
+With this, we can conclude and fully determine the Hodge dual of all k--vectors in Minkowski space:

 .. topic:: Hodge duals of vectors in Minkowski Space